-For most men who have testicular cancer, the main treatment is removal of the affected testicle.
+For most men who have testicular cancer, the main treatment is the removal of the affected testicle.
 Although this procedure usually keeps the scrotal sac intact and looking about the same on the outside, a testicle implant could restore a more natural look.
 But testicular surgery is not without its risks and testicle implants are not for everyone.
 As with most things, there are bad and good things associated with testicle implants, so with that here are those pros and cons.

 The benefits of getting a testicle implant include:

 From the outside, the scrotum will appear the same as before.

 Most patients who have a testicle implant say it makes them feel better about themselves.

 It is relatively easy to remove if there are any problems.

-- The implant is available in sizes from extra small to large, so it can be matched to the other testicle.
+The implant is available in sizes from extra small to large, so it can be matched to the other testicle.

-- Surgery to place the testicle implant can be done in an outpatient setting, in about an hour, and the patient can usually go home the same day.
+Surgery to place the testicle implant can be done in an outpatient setting, in about an hour, and the patient can usually go home the same day.
 Recovery takes only a few days.